debreczeni/heroku-rails-saas/README.md

 A full list of tasks provided:

-    rake all                        # Select all Heroku apps for later command rake heroku:deploy              # Deploys, migrates and restarts latest code. rake heroku:apps                # Lists configured apps
+    rake all                        # Select all non Production Heroku apps for later command rake all:production             # Select all Production Heroku apps for later command rake heroku:deploy              # Deploys, migrates and restarts latest code. rake heroku:apps                # Lists configured apps
     rake heroku:info                # Queries the heroku status info on each app